 Physical therapists work in the USA and are the American equivalent of a Physiotherapist.
 They help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
+They treat a wide range of patients from athletes to people who have suffered from an accident or illness.

 Who do Physical Therapists treat?